mlflow/mlflow/examples/docker/README.rst

 Running ``mlflow run examples/docker`` builds a new Docker image based on ``mlflow-docker-example`` that also contains our project code.
 The resulting image is tagged as ``mlflow-docker-example-<git-version>`` where ``<git-version>`` is the git commit ID.
-After the image is built, you can run the default (main) project entry point within the container using ``docker run``.
+After the image is built, MLflow executes the default (main) project entry point within the container using ``docker run``.

 Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the container during project execution.
 When running against a local tracking URI, MLflow mounts the host system's